jarmokivekas/tuamk-thesis/doc/main.md

 to maintain cross-compatible radio regulations globally.

-Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum.
-\cite{gronroos16}.
-Thanks to increased flexibility, transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way in order to accommodate for changes in the available spectrum.
-Spectrum monitoring is a key technology when considering the use of dynamic spectrum access\cite{zennaro12}.
+Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum\cite{gronroos16}.
+Transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way thanks to increased flexibility, in order to accommodate for changes in the available spectrum.
+Spectrum monitoring is a key technology when considering the use of dynamic spectrum access.\cite{zennaro12}

 <!--  read hoyhtya16 and write something in this section-->

 ## Applications of Spectrum Monitoring

 Spectrum monitoring, or spectrum occupancy measurement, is used to study how effectively a frequency band of interest is used in some geographical area.
 The level of utilization is determined based on the proportion of time when the frequencies are in use versus them being unoccupied.
-Information obtained from spectrum monitoring helps regulatory authorities assess the effectiveness their current allocation and plan for future use of the radio spectrum.
-Spectrum monitoring is also used to improve the accuracy of spectrum usage databases in order to facilitate sharing of spectrum.
+Information obtained from spectrum monitoring helps regulatory authorities assess the effectiveness their current allocations, and plan for future use of the radio spectrum.
+Spectrum monitoring is also used to improve the accuracy of spectrum usage databases in order to facilitate sharing of spectrum.\cite{hoyhtya16}